 Download this checklist to learn the general first steps for implementing a risk based inspection program.
 Discover what types of data to collect and how to go about calculating risk.

-Benefits of a Risk Based Inspection program
+Benefits of a Risk Based Inspection (RBI) program

 Implementing a risk based inspection program provides a number of benefits, including: